System setups • AIX 3.x • AIX 4.x • AS/400 • CUPS • HP3000 • HP9000 • Mac OS X • Mainframe • Linux • Sun Solaris • Sun

 - Enter the name of the new queue you wish to add and click Create.

 - Highlight the queue and choose Settings from the Queue menu.
 Then, add the action(s) necessary to produce your desired results.
 For instance, if you want to archive the file to disk, add Archive to disk.
 To print the documents, choose a Raw printer action.

 - Now add any transforms you require.
 Unfortunately, Windows applications send complex print data, often limiting the number of useful transforms.
 As a result, using transforms such as converting to PDF or removing PCL codes may not produce desirable results.

-Note: These instructions provide only a brief introduction on RPM configuration.
+Note: These instructions provide only a brief introduction to RPM configuration.
 For more detailed instructions, refer to the RPM manual.